groupultra/sdk-public/readme.md

 - A service could be quiet simple, or dazzlingly complicated.
 You have the power to control every user's experience in your band -- everything they see on the stage and character list, and every consequence of their messages and key clicks.
 Each user's view could be independent (for example, each user would see different number of Mickeys), so that it is vital to have a database doing this.
 We have implemented a `MoobiusStorage` class for you to use with minimum extra effort.
 It magically turns a key-value pair database into a python `dict` that automatically synchronizes with the database under the hood (could be json file or redis service now, but new implementations are welcome!).
 See below for details.

 4. Logging
-- We use loguru for a colorful, comprehensive logging system.
+- We use [loguru](https://loguru.readthedocs.io/en/stable/) for a colorful, comprehensive logging system.
 You can see the logs on your console and in the log files.
 All you need to do is to use functions like `logging.info()` or `logging.error()` instead of `print()` in your code.
-For advanced usage, please see the documentation of loguru.
+For advanced usage, please see the documentation of [loguru](https://loguru.readthedocs.io/en/stable/)

 5. Wand
 - Here comes the most delicious part.
 The `MoobiusWand` is not only a loader of your service, but a remote controller of your services that allows you to "manually" control your service *AFTER* it starts.
 A wand can controll more than one background services (`background=True`) and you can call `wand.spell()` or `await wand.aspell()` in another (independent) script to use you service as an platform of output (say, you wrote another weather forecast program and notify your bands whenever it seems to start raining besides the original service logic).
 You just need to implement `on_spell()` and write a protocol between your band and the wand.